ivanpk938/masonrylayout-tsx-react/README.md

 ## About
-**masonrylayout-tsx-react**
+**masonrylayout-tsx-react** lib provides MasonryLayout function component from *index.tsx* file

 ![masonry-in-css-01](https://github.com/prg938/masonrylayout-tsx-react/assets/7237762/47b9d96b-cb31-46c8-a9aa-2b9251394d28)

-MasonryLayout component for React.
-Allows to create grid layout based on columns with auto-placement and optimized usage of Y-space by reducing unnecessary gaps
+It allows to create grid layout based on columns with auto-placement and optimized usage of Y-space by reducing unnecessary gaps

 ## flex-wrap vs Masonry Layout